 Returning to ringing is not risk-free, even after receiving two doses of vaccine.
 So it is important for each individual to carefully consider, and personally decide, whether it is appropriate for them to do so – with respect to their own health, that of their fellow ringers, and of the community as a whole.

-One of the stronger objective facts that has emerged in the first few months of the Coronavirus pandemic is the difference of risk (of severe illness and death) between individuals.
+One of the stronger objective facts that emerged in the first year of the Coronavirus pandemic is the difference of risk (of severe illness and death) between individuals.
 The risk of hospitalisation and death increases very significantly with age, particularly over the age of 50.
 In addition, men tend to have more severe illness than women, as do people with BAME heritage, whilst pre-existing conditions strongly affect the outcome of infection.

 The risk of death, and the likelihood of a severe infection, as a result of contracting Coronavirus, increases very significantly with age.